 Supervisor – Lt.
 Taylor Holba #92

-Sgt.
+Lt.
 Taylor Holba began his law enforcement career in 2008 at the Burlington County Sheriff’s Department.
 In 2012 he became a member of the Burlington Township Police Department.
-Prior to his career in law enforcement, Sgt.
+Prior to his career in law enforcement, Lt.
 Holba was a Sergeant in the NJ Air National Guard (2001-2013).
 Lt.
 Holba was assigned to the Patrol Bureau from 2012 to 2019.
 During that time, he was a member of the Traffic Safety Unit and Adopt a Cop Program as well as a Field Training Officer.
 In 2019, he was promoted to the rank of Sergeant and served as a supervisor for 3 years in the Patrol Bureau prior to his assignment to the Professional Standards Bureau.
 In July 2023, he was promoted to the rank of Lieutenant.
 Lt.
 Holba is also a Firearms Instructor and supervises the Firearms Unit.
-Sgt.
+Lt.
 Holba was formerly the President of Burlington Township FOP Lodge #84.
-He currently serves as the FOP Vice President.

 Training & Duty Weapons